DISPOSAL OF HAZARDOUS WASTES

 FROM MATERIALS LABORATORIES

 This Instructional Memorandum details disposal procedures for hazardous wastes that are generated within Districts and Central Materials Laboratories.
-It is essential that disposal of hazardous wastes be done in compliance with the following procedures.
+It is essential that disposal of hazardous wastes be done in compliance with all state and federal regulations using the following procedures.
+NOTE: under no circumstances should halogenated (chlorinated, brominated) waste be poured down a drain.

-The following information shall be posted by the phone in each laboratory:
+The following information shall be posted in each laboratory:

 1. Name and telephone number of emergency coordinator and the alternate